Walk in a Winter Wonderland with Help from the Commuter Rail

 The Providence Rink (0.5 mile from Providence Station) is the city’s prime spot for all kinds of winter activities, especially ice skating.
 Public skating hours run daily from 10 am – 10 pm with admission for adults starting at $9.

-For those traveling on the Framingham/Worcester Line, try out Ice Skating on the Oval located in Worcester Common (0.4 mile from Worcester Station).
+For those traveling on the Framingham/Worcester Line, try out Ice Skating on the Oval located in Worcester Common (0.4 miles from Worcester Station).
 This 12,000-square-foot rink offers music, concessions, and beautiful holiday lights.
-On Saturdays and Sundays enjoy the addition of food trucks, which are announced weekly.
+On Saturdays and Sundays, enjoy the addition of food trucks, which are announced weekly.

 And Patriots Place is not only the home of the Patriots but also a fun skating rink!
 Just a two-minute walk from the Foxboro Station on the Franklin/Foxboro Line, Winter Skate at Patriot Place is a perfect place for friends and family to get exercise while breathing in the fresh outdoor air.
 If you do not own skates of your own, all four of these public skating rinks offer rentals.
 Note: This is a weekday service only, which means you can’t use the Commuter Rail’s $10 Weekend Pass.